virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 where:

 - `script` - Cloud Scripting <a href= "/reference/actions/#script" target="__blank">action</a> for executing *Javascript* or *Java* code (*Javascript* is set by default)
-- `1000` - custom predefined result code for error handling.
+- `1000` - custom predefined result code for responses handling.
 It will be returned from the `script` action in the `onInstall` block.

 If the result code is delivered via *string*, then the default result code is *11039*.
-Therefore, `errorHandlers` can be handled by the following outcoming *string* text:
+Therefore, `responses` can be handled by the following outcoming *string* text:

 ``` json
 {